drawnwren/dotfiles/README.md

 Dotfile repository.

-Use GNU Stow to quickly deploy dotfiles to the appropriate locations.
+Install.sh is designed to install everything correctly on OS X and Arch Linux.
+Uses the magic of bash and GNU stow.